leesei/leesei.github.io/src/content/post/dns.md

 ## SNI

 Server Name Identification (SNI), a technology used by servers hosting multiple HTTPS websites.
-SNI sends the domain name during the TLS ‘handshake’ that allows an HTTPS connection to be established, during which the domain name is sent in the clear.
+SNI sends the domain name during the TLS 'handshake' that allows an HTTPS connection to be established, during which the domain name is sent in the clear.

 ## Resolving domain